kingtochan/NotionistWidget/README.md

 3. Press **⌘R** (Product → Run).
 4. Once running, add **Notionist Widget** from the desktop via **Edit Widgets**.

-To keep the widget after Xcode is closed, drag the built `.app` from the **Products** group in the Project Navigator to `/Applications`, then launch it once from there.
+To keep the widget after Xcode is closed, drag the built `.app` from the **Products** group in the Project Navigator (Product → Show Build Folder) to `/Applications`, then launch it once from there.

 ### Option B — Command line (requires `xcodegen` from `brew install`)